nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/quick-overview.md

 - **Nuxeo Drive**: a desktop application that maps a Nuxeo repository's content to a Desktop's file system, with synchronization logics and offline access and edit capabilities, in the spirit of Enterprise File Sharing Systems like Dropbox or Box.

 - **Nuxeo Mobile**: Native Android and iOS applications developed with React Native and available on respective stores.
-A React Native framework to build custom mobile applications is being developed and will be released later in the year 2017.

 - **Build, QA and Performance analysis tooling** All the tooling we use for building, maintaining and testing our software artifacts is free and open source.
 It is available for your own project, as a great catalyzer of your engineering practices.